 Todd Oldham designed the Cooper-Hewitt Design Center with help from teens in the museum’s free DesignPrep program.
 Charming mosaics adorn the walls and the support columns are covered in bark print to look like trees.
 The floor-to-ceiling front window lets in a ton of light and offers gorgeous views of northern Central Park right across the street.

 My daughter and I attended a design your own Muppet workshop.
 Designers from Sesame Workshop showed kids how to draw Ernie, Elmo and other popular characters step by step.
-They then handed out cheat sheets with common Muppet facial features (kind of like FAO Schwarz's build your own Muppet workshop) plus art supplies.
+They then handed out cheat sheets with common Muppet facial features, plus art supplies.
 The kids worked on the floor, but the Design Center will put out tables and chairs for workshops for older participants.
 The instruction and vibe is casual; kids are just encouraged to be creative and enjoy themselves.

 For now, the Cooper-Hewitt Design Center is hosting kids' art workshops the second and fourth Saturdays of every month, as well as special programming for preschoolers every Tuesday morning, with interactive activities like storytelling with Jonathan Kruk, a pop-up Imagination Playground and crafts.
 The complete schedule of workshops and activities is available on the website.
 Even though all programming is FREE you must register in advance for all events.
 The folks at Cooper-Hewitt say they hope to keep the Design Center open even after the museum reopens post-renovations.
 We certainly hope this is a permanent addition to Harlem!

 The Cooper-Hewitt Design Center is located at 111 Central Park North at Lenox Avenue.
 It's a few steps from the Central Park North-110th Street 2 or 3 subway stop.